-The right to take photographs in the United States is being challenged more than ever.
-People are being stopped, harassed, and even intimidated into handing over their personal property simply because they were taking photographs of subjects that made other people uncomfortable.
-Recent examples have included photographing industrial plants, bridges, buildings, trains, and bus stations.
+Photographers are stopped, harassed, and even intimidated into handing over their personal property simply because they are taking photographs of subjects that make other people uncomfortable.
+Examples have included photographing industrial plants, bridges, buildings, trains, and bus stations.
 For the most part, attempts to restrict photography are based on misguided fears about the supposed dangers that unrestricted photography presents to society.

-Ironically, unrestricted photography by private citizens has played an integral role in protecting the freedom, security, and well-being of all Americans.
+Ironically, unrestricted photography by private citizens has played an integral role in protecting the freedom, security, and wellbeing of all Americans.
 Photography in the United States has an established history of contributing to improvements in civil rights, curbing abusive child labor practices, and providing important information to crime investigators.
 Photography has not contributed to a decline in public safety or economic vitality in the United States.
-When people think back on the acts of domestic terrorism that have occurred over the last twenty years, none have depended on or even involved photography.
+When people think back on the acts of domestic terrorism that have occurred over the last forty years, none have depended on or even involved photography.
 Restrictions on photography would not have prevented any of these acts.
-Furthermore, the increase in people carrying small digital and cell phone cameras has resulted in the prevention of crimes and the apprehension of criminals.
+Furthermore, the prevalence of camera phones has resulted in the prevention of crimes and the apprehension of criminals.

 As the document states, there are not very many legal restrictions on what can be photographed when in public view.
 Most attempts at restricting photography are done by lowerlevel security and law enforcement officials acting way beyond their authority.
 Note that neither the Patriot Act nor the Homeland Security Act have any provisions that restrict photography.
 Similarly, some businesses have a history of abusing the rights of photographers under the guise of protecting their trade secrets.
 These claims are almost always meritless because entities are required to keep trade secrets from public view if they want to protect them.